hyosung11/Launch-School/Courses/journal.md

 15:53 Breaking down JS120 - OOJS > Easy > 4.
 Complete the Program - Cats!

 18:55 After dinner for Sohee's birthday from Cheesecake Factory.
 I want to go to the couch before I get ready to play soccer.
 I want to get my ball from NJ Sports Academy.

+## 202203018 금요일

+06:06 I feel a little tired.
+I played soccer until 21:30 last night, took a shower and got in bet at 22:00, but it definitely took me longer to fall asleep.
+My right elbow is injured from where I slammed into the metal wall at the end of the far side of the indoor soccer field.
+I think I met Dale, who seems to be in charge at the NJ Sports Academy.
+I played pretty poorly last night.
+I saw Carlos Cortez for the first time in a few years and he looked pretty good.
+I overheard that Carlos is Peruvian.

+"Psychologist Robert Bjork addresses this issue by calling for desirable difficulties: actions that appear to work worse in the short-term but work better in the long run.
+These include:

+1. **Spacing**.
+Imagine you have to choose between practicing something ten times in a row vs. ten times spaced out (over hours or days).
+The first feels easier—you will perform better immediately after practice.
+The second is harder but results in more permanent memory.
+Yet students avoid spacing, in part, because it feels like it doesn’t work as well as cramming.

+2. **Variability**.
+Say you’re learning tennis shots.
+Should you perfect your forehand swing before moving onto the backhand?
+Or mix both up at the same time?
+Intuition argues for mastering one thing before moving onto the next, but research suggests otherwise.
+Variable practice tends to result in better retention and transfer than blocked practice.

+3. **Testing**.
+Should you re-read or do practice questions?
+Students overwhelmingly favor re-reading as a learning strategy.
+However, *practice testing* is one of the most effective learning methods that has been systematically studied, while re-reading is one of the worst."

+06:11 Alex is late again, but I have a commitment to show up and be here at 6:00!

+06:10 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex - he didn't show
+   * [x] 2.
+JS120 - Object Oriented JavaScript > Easy > 3.
+Fake Cat
+   * [x] 3.
+JS120 - Object Oriented JavaScript > Easy > 4.
+Complete the Program - Cats!
+   * [x] 4.
+Anki Cards Review
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 26: Career Ladders
+   * [x] 6.
+Learn in Public ~ reread chapter from *The Coding Career Handbook*.
+   * [x] 7.
+Writers Bloc Meeting
+   * [x] 8.
+Study Session with Manny

+2. What will you do today?
+   * [ ] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 - Object Oriented JavaScript > Easy > 5.
+Animals
+   * [ ] 3.
+JS120 - Object Oriented JavaScript > Easy > 6.
+Refactoring the Vehicles
+   * [ ] 4.
+Anki Cards Review
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 27: The Business of Software
+   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I have a dentist appointment with Dr. Do that could take most of the middle of the day.

+06:24 Ready to go back and tackle some more exercises.